 In the late-1970’s, revenues started to slip, in spite of showing such Hollywood hits as “The Omen” and “The Duchess and the Dirtwater Fox”.
 Part of the reason was the continuing flight by many to the suburbs, the growing popularity of the smaller multiplex theatres, and the decline of the Aladdin’s neighborhood in general.

-In the early-1980’s, Aladdin management decided to drop film fare entirely and replace it with live theatre.
-The interior was remodeled to accommodate the necessary scenery, and the seating arrngement was reduced to a smaller, more intinate design.
+In June 1982, Aladdin management decided to drop film fare entirely and replace it with live theatre.
+The interior was remodeled to accommodate the necessary scenery, and the seating arrangement was reduced to a smaller, more intimate design.
 A liquor license was applied for, and a team of non-union actors was formed as a sort of in-house troupe.
 The offerings over the next few years included “West Side Story”, “Man of La Mancha”, “Pippin”, and “Pirates of Penzance”.
 While this venue was mildly successful, it never really caught on.
 Reasons varied, one of which was that, by then, Capitol Hill had gained a wide reputation as a rough neighborhood, and many people were reluctant to travel to the area, particularly after dark.